mahdiardestani/Advance-Programming-Homework/README.md

 # Advance-Programming-Homework
-This repository material contains all of my homework in Advance Programming course in Amirkabir University of Technology.
+This repository contains the all of my homework in ###Advance Programming course in Amirkabir University of Technology.
+Instructor: Dr.Amir Jahanshahi
+Teacher Assistant: Mohammad Hossein Amini